maudoin/jucevlc/README.txt

 The main menu can be hidden bu left clicking on the video or using the third playback control bar icon (red cross over a folder in a blue dot).

+WARNING: Menu options prefixed with a star are applied to the next played video

 Playback control bar
 ------------------